 - Kidd Kraddick’s hilarious, timeless character.

-- More great examples how personalities use local character features.
+- Great examples of how personalities use a local character to enhance a show.